mark-b-kauffman/Learn-2LO_Or_3LO/README.md

 ### Usage (Launching the project):
 * poetry run jupyter lab
+* Access and run the Python code notebooks in the src/ folder.

 ### Other Useful Things
 * BbRESTentitlements.js - create a bookmark with this script in your browser.